kevinmcaleer/kevsrobots.com/web/_how_it_works/slam.md

  - Tips
  - SLAM
  - ROS
+ - LiDAR
+ - Sonar
 ---

 `SLAM` (`Simultaneous Localization and Mapping`) is an collection of algorithms used in robotics for navigation and mapping.
-It works by using [LIDAR](/resources/glossary#lidar), sonor and other sensor data to construct a 3D map of the environment and then using this map to localize the robot within it.
+It works by using [LIDAR](/resources/glossary#lidar), sonar and other sensor data to construct a 3D map of the environment and then using this map to localize the robot within it.

 LIDAR (Light Detection and Ranging) is a sensing technology that uses lasers to measure distances to nearby objects by timing how long it takes for the laser to return after being emitted.